 Also, this free event was part funded by Cardiff City Council and the Arts Council in Wales as well as partners including O2, BBC Asian Network, South Wales Police, South Wales Fire & Rescue Services and many more in the past.

-The founder/coordinater/artistic director of the Cardiff Mela is Mr. Imran Iqbal and Finance Director is Mr. Ataf Salim and head of volunteers each year is Dr. Aamir Sheikh.
+The Founder, Artistic Director and Event Coordinator of the Cardiff Mela is Mr. Imran Iqbal and Finance Director is Mr. Ataf Salim and head of volunteers each year is Dr. Aamir Sheikh.